Louisiana's Vehicular Homicide Laws and Penalties

 When driving under the influence leads to the death of another person, vehicular homicide charges may follow.

 In Louisiana, a motorist can be convicted of vehicular homicide for causing the death of another person while driving under the influence of drugs or alcohol.
+This article covers Louisiana's vehicular homicide laws and the penalties you'll face for a conviction.

 For purposes of the vehicular homicide law, "under the influence" means the motorist: